scipy-conference/scipy_proceedings/papers/scott_determan/vision_spreadsheet.rst

 stored in a data frame by grouping together four numeric columns.
 These rectangles may then be overlaid and edited on an image.

 The last major data structure is a statistical model.
-You will will statistical models to classify objects in images (among other uses).
+You will use statistical models to classify objects in images (among other uses).
 There are two main functions to a statistical model: train and predict.
 Train takes a data frame of features (labeled for supervised learning, unlabeled for supervised).
 Predict